Swell

 Launched May 2020

 Swell 2.0 integrated Dame's visual branding while retaining the Swell name.
-Dame's primary font, Domaine Display, replaced the Blenny font, and the colors were updated to match Dame's brand colors.
+Dame's primary font replaced Blenny, and the colors were updated to align with Dame's brand palette.
+Given Swell 1.0's underperformance, I partnered with the e-commerce director to lead a redesign that aligned with Dame's branding and improved the user experience.

 Dame.com